Amritanshu Gupta

-Amritanshu Gupta is an Indian radio journalist known for his high-profile radio campaigns.
+Amritanshu Gupta is an Indian journalist known for his high-profile campaigns.

 Notable campaigns

 Gupta first came into the public eye when, inspired by the film My Name is Khan, he staged a campaign to meet Bollywood star Shah Rukh Khan.
 Supported by Indian radio station Red FM, Gupta tracked Khan across Mumbai in an effort to meet him.
 He finally took to camping outside Shah Rukh Khan's home in Mannat for three days until Khan relented and agreed to meet Gupta.
 The meeting resulted in a very candid interview that was aired on Red FM.

 Gupta continued his association with Red FM, launching an investigative campaign titled "Jaasoos" in which he did a series of sting operations, and then played a pivotal role in an interview series titled "Red Arrest", which won the best media campaign award at the India Radio Forum Awards 2012.

 Gupta left Red FM for Fever 104 FM, where he launched a campaign to have a road in Delhi named for Sachin Tendulkar, the legendary cricketer.
 As of July 2013, the campaign has not achieved its desired result.